rmeno12/cuda-toy/README.md

 # cuda-toy

+Check out the [write up](https://rmeno12.github.io/cuda-toy/) of this project.

 The goal of this project is to implement a simple neural network in C++ that is GPU accelerated via CUDA.

 ### Goals